-- Provide a durable sign, detailing the type of termite protection provided to the building and the measures necessary to maintain the protection.
-In the case of an elevated floor the sign must be affixed adjacent the crawl space opening and in all other cases, in the meter box. - Reason: Required by Clause B1.3 of the Building Code of Australia. - On completion of the termite treatment, other than ant-capping, a certificate from a qualified operator, must be supplied to Council. - Reason: Required by Clause B1.3 of the Building Code of Australia. - 27 All "Wet area" floors must be flashed to walls with approved material, so as to provide effective damp-proofing.
+25 Provide a durable sign, detailing the type of termite protection provided to the building and the measures necessary to maintain the protection.
+In the case of an elevated floor the sign must be affixed adjacent the crawl space opening and in all other cases, in the meter box.

+26 On completion of the termite treatment, other than ant-capping, a certificate from a qualified operator, must be supplied to Council.

+27 All "Wet area" floors must be flashed to walls with approved material, so as to provide effective damp-proofing.
 A certificate from the installer being submitted to the Principle Certifying Authority verifying compliance with AS3740.